-Golden Globes 2022: The nominees in full
+Golden Globes 2022: The winners and nominees

 - Caitríona Balfe, Belfast

-- Ariana DeBose, West Side Story
+- WINNER: Ariana DeBose, West Side Story

 - Kirsten Dunst, The Power of the Dog